Table of Contents

 The first thought that came to my mind was, “hell no”!

-Buying the head unit at Best Buy would be fine, but getting it installed there I would not!
-Then I remembered the shady shit the sales managers used to have us do, in order to sell more bullshit add-ons whenever customers came in to get their speakers or radio upgraded.
+Getting the head unit installed at Best Buy would be fine, but buying the actual equipment from there I would not!
+The installers are better than some chop shop in your local neighborhood, and you’ll get an actual factory adapter instead of having your wiring harness chopped to hell with some electrical tape holding it all together.
+I remembered the shady shit the sales managers used to have us do, in order to sell more bullshit add-ons whenever customers came in to get their speakers or radio upgraded in the store… the installers outside were pretty straight with people, but inside, holy hell what a different story!

 How Best Buy Screws Over It’s Car Stereo Customers